-- 6.5.1 Storage facilities should be provided for baggage left by their owners at international airports for later pick-up subject to security requirements. - 6.5.2 The public authorities shall ensure that airport or aircraft operators, as appropriate, provide facilities where unclaimed, unidentified and mishandled baggage is kept securely until cleared, forwarded, claimed or disposed of in accordance with applicable laws and regulations.
-Authorised personnel of the aircraft operator or service provider shall have access to the baggage during the hours of airport operation. - 6.5.3 The public authorities, in cooperation with airport operators, should ensure that terminal facilities are designed, managed and organised so that the non-travelling public does not interfere with the flow of inbound and outbound passengers. - 6.5.4 Provisions should be made to locate facilities for group/tour operators in public or uncontrolled areas in the arrival and/or departure areas in order to minimize congestion in the terminal buildings. - 6.5.5 The public authorities, in consultation with airport operators, should ensure that retail facilities, while being conveniently located, do not impede passenger flow.
+- 6.5.1 [The public authorities should encourage airport or aircraft operators, as appropriate, to provide landside storage facilities for baggage left by their owners at international airports for later pick-up subject to security requirements.] - 6.5.2 The public authorities shall ensure that airport or aircraft operators, as appropriate, provide facilities where unclaimed, unidentified and mishandled baggage is kept securely until cleared, forwarded, claimed or disposed of in accordance with applicable laws and regulations.
+Authorised personnel of the aircraft operator or service provider shall have access to the baggage during the hours of airport operation. - 6.5.3 [The public authorities, in cooperation with airport operators, should - (a) ensure that terminal facilities are designed, managed and organised so that the non-travelling public does not interfere with the flow of inbound and outbound passengers; - (b) locate facilities for group/tour operators in public or uncontrolled areas in the arrival and/or departure areas in order to minimize congestion in the terminal buildings, and

+- (c) ensure that retail facilities, while being conveniently located, do not impede passenger flow.]